Tumppi066/Terminal-Video-Player/README.md

 ![](ExampleImage.jpg)

- This was a school project.
+ This was a school project, the code is not clean, nor is it efficient.
 I have no intention of maintaining the codebase, but it is simple enough it should not be a problem.

  # Usage